cf-convention/cf-conventions/README.md

 ### Status

 This repository contains the official source of the CF metadata conventions.
-The source files are built into HTML (see below), thw output of which can be seen at: http://cfconventions.org/cf-conventions/cf-conventions.html.
+The source files are built into HTML automatically when changes are merged into this repository.
+The latest build of the specfication is held in the `gh-pages` branch and can be seen at: http://cfconventions.org/cf-conventions/cf-conventions.html.

 For the official web site please visit: http://cfconventions.org/, and the corresponding GitHub organisation: https://github.com/cf-convention.